-Timely warning notices will be issued to students and employees for Clery Act reportable crimes, occurring on Clery reportable geography, that are reported to EWUPD or local police and that the University President or the Director of Public Safety, or their designees, determine to represent a serious or ongoing threat to the campus community.
+Timely warning notices will be issued to students and employees for Clery Act reportable crimes occurring in Clery reportable geography, that are reported to EWUPD or local police and that the University President or the Director of Public Safety, or their designees, determine to represent a serious or ongoing threat to the campus community.
 Timely warning notices are typically distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non-negligent manslaughter, and robbery, to aid in the prevention of similar occurrences.
 Incidents of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by EWU Police.
-Timely warning notices may also be posted for other crime classifications and off campus locations, as deemed necessary.
+Timely warning notices may also be posted for other crime classifications and-off campus locations, as deemed necessary.
 If the threat posed is immediate, the University will follow the emergency notification procedures (as described later in this report).
 Anyone with information warranting a timely warning should report the circumstances to the EWU Police Department.
-More information regarding the EWU Alerts/Campus Emergency Mass Notification System can be found at: http://access.ewu.edu/Police/Emergency-Notification/EWU-Alerts.xml.